opstalent/redux-crud/docs/api/page/form/fieldComponent.md

 It has to have following properties:
 - `label` which contains content of field label,
-- `wrapperType` which contains type of displayed page,
 - `type` which contains type of field to display.

 #### `input : object` [required]